InteractiveAdvertisingBureau/ads-cert-openrtb3-verifier/openrtb-ads-cert-verification/README.md

 ## Goal of this library:

 To allow for fast-track on-boarding for ads.cert, media.net is offering the verification service as an open-source solution.

-## Features:
+Following are the features supported:

  - Digital Signature Verification (via OpenRTB 3.0 object or Digest or Map of key-values)
- - Support for Sampling
+ - Sampling
- - Support for Message Expiry checks
+ - Message Expiry checks
- - Support for Offline Verification
+ - Offline Verification
- - Hooks for reporting
+ - Reporting hooks
- - Support for in-memory caching to minimize latencies
+ - In-memory caching to minimize latencies

 ## Usage